Travel tools and tips

 WHERE TO FIND and book TOURS AND GUIDES

 Our top choice for booking excursions remotely and in advance is hands down; “Get Your Guide”.
-You can book, save and pay through the app for ease or even use it to research and reach out to the provider directly if you have specific questions.
+You can book, save, and pay through the app or even use it to research and reach out to the provider directly if you have specific questions.
 The offerings are broad, they include both tourist companies and smaller local guides.
-They have been vetted for you and if you pay through the app your money would be refunded if there is a problem/scam and you can read reviews to further ensure your selection.
+They have been vetted for you and if you pay through the app your money will be refunded if there is a problem/scam and you can read reviews to further ensure your selection.
 They will indicate what language options the tour provides, make note of this when booking so you can enjoy a tour in your language.

 Ask your hotel or guest house.
 Most accommodations have local recommendations.
 These can be really cool and provide a better or more local experience.
-However always compare prices and offerings to Get your Guide.
+However, always compare prices and offerings to Get Your Guide.
 Sometimes these hotel recommendations are more expensive because everyone is getting a cut.
 Also, in many places, locals will quote you a considerably higher price if you are staying at a high end hotel.

 Booking.com also allows you to view and book excursions although their selection and offerings are not as wide as Get Your Guide, it doesn't hurt to look there and compare.
 Booking.com rewards loyalty, you get some perks the more you use it.